 - Mozzarella Cheese – fresh or packaged cheese that melts fairly quickly

-The secrets from the author
+The secrets from the author to make eggplant parmesan

 - Use a baking sheet to draw out the water from the eggplant slices.